MichaelCurrin/python-twitter-guide/docs/code_snippets.md

     - `language`
         - You can this to a standard code like `en`.
 However, when using the Search API I found the labels were inconsistent even on several tweets from the same person.
 Twitter guesses the language, it doesn't use your settings.
 - [Premium stream operators](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/premium-operators)
+    - Additonal parameters only available on the paid tier.

 ### Setup stream listener class